batlley/mediatek/README.md

 ## Information

-- MVC architecture using Ninja framework, HTML page are rendered using Freemarker.
+- MVC architecture using Ninja framework.
+HTML pages are rendered using Freemarker.
 - All routes are located in `java/conf/Routes.java`
 - An AJAX call is done in `assets/productController.js` to add a product in the shopping cart.